For Prospective Clients

 I draw a base plan to scale of existing conditions based on our field measurements and use this plan to review site issues such as grade and drainage, privacy, circulation, property setbacks, climate and solar aspects, etc. It is the basis for design in addition to your information.
 Preliminary design concepts typically include hardscape and key plants.

-I incorporate suggestions, requirements, changes, etc. from the conceptual meeting into a final design.
-This phase may also include trips with you to select materials, finishes, and accessories, which is billed hourly should they be needed.
+This phase may also include trips to select materials, finishes, and accessories, which is billed hourly should they be needed.

 During this phase, I prepare and mail you a proposal to help you fully understand your new garden.
 This includes a copy of the final design plan, a final plant list with estimated costs for installation (subject to change based on plant availability and meetings with my landscape contractor), any necessary samples, photos, or presentation of proposed landscape finishes, and policies and warranty information that require your initials and signature.
 We can meet to review the final design—approval via e-mail or text is also accepted.

 The remaining balance for the design will be due upon receipt of your final design and must be paid in full at that time.

 We will have one coordination meeting prior to installation with you and my landscape contractor(s) at the site to review the plans and establish a clear understanding of the design intent and direction.
 I will provide designer assistance during plant layout prior to installation of plants if needed by installer.
 I will also periodically review of the contractor’s work during construction to contribute to the contractor’s accurate interpretation of the installation.